Invoice Late Fee Wording for Human Resources

 Get legally-binding signatures now!

-Typical timing elements to include in wording
+Typical timing elements to include in late fee clauses

-Invoice due date definition:
+Invoice due date specification:

 Grace period length: